 Saguaro National Park is named for the Saguaro cactus, which grows only in the Sonoran Desert.
 This is an easy park to visit, with scenic drives and short walks among the towering cacti.
 A half day is all you need to see the highlights, but with more time you can tour the entire park, go on a day hike, or camp in the backcountry.

-About Saguaro National Park
+Overview of Saguaro National Park

 The park is located in southern Arizona near Tucson.
 This park protects the Saguaro cactus on a tract of land through the Sonoran Desert.